56quarters/apcmetrics/README.md

 Prometheus metrics are exposed on port `9780` at `/metrics` by default.
 Once `apcmetrics` is running, configure scrapes of it by your Prometheus server.
-Add the host running `apcmetrocs` as a target under the Prometheus `scrape_configs` section as described by the example below.
+Add the host running `apcmetrics` as a target under the Prometheus `scrape_configs` section as described by the example below.

 ```yaml